 D W P encourage you to follow the dates in their guidance unless there are ‘exceptional circumstances’ which prevent you from doing so.

 T P R expects you to follow the ‘connect by’ dates in D W P’s guidance on connection.
 It does not consider implementing the McCloud remedy as an ‘exceptional circumstance’.
-This is because the impact of the McCloud remedy was taken into account when setting the ‘connect by’ date of 31 October 2025 for all public service pension schemes.
+This is because the impact of the McCloud remedy was considered when setting the ‘connect by’ date of 31 October 2025 for all public service pension schemes.
 Had this not been the case, due to the number of in scope members, public service pension schemes would have been expected to ‘connect by’ 31 May 2025.

 Connection action

-ASAP make sure you and your relevant stakeholders know your ‘connection deadline’ of 31 October 2026 and your ‘connect by’ date of 31 October 2025.
+before connection make sure you and your relevant stakeholders know your ‘connection deadline’ of 31 October 2026 and your ‘connect by’ date of 31 October 2025.

 Deferring your ‘connection deadline’ date